QR code payment: History

 The QR code system was invented in 1994 by Masahiro Hara from the Japanese company Denso Wave.

+In December 2010, the first documented description of QR code-based payments came from two patents filed by Shaun Cooley and Andrew Charles Payne, based on a prototype system developed for Norton Labs at Symantec called Norton Mobile Pay. describes a payment mechanism where a website displays a QR code and a mobile device's camera is used to read the code and complete the payment. describes payment mechanisms where a payment terminal displays a QR code that is scanned by a mobile device, a mobile device displays a QR code that is scanned by a payment terminal, and a mobile device displaying a QR code that is scanned by another mobile device.
+These patents have since been cited by companies like Wells Fargo, Google, Microsoft, IBM, United States Postal Service, Apple, Capital One, and Toast.
+There are no records of Symantec, Gen Digital, CA Technologies, or Broadcom attempting to enforce these patents in court.

 The first mobile wallet app for cryptocurrency Bitcoin featured the ability to send and receive payments with QR codes in March 2011.
-In 2011, Chinese company Alipay designed a QR code payment method which allowed partnering offline stores to accept payment by scanning an individual’s QR code in Alipay Wallet.
+In 2011, Chinese company Alipay designed a QR code payment method which allowed partnering offline stores to accept payment by scanning an individual's QR code in Alipay Wallet.
 In 2014, Chinese technology company Tencent introduced a similar feature on its messaging app WeChat to allow its users to make QR code payments.
 QR code payment has helped mobile payment become the most popular method of payments in China, accounting for 83% of all payments as of 2018.
 Nearly all shops, street vendors, most metro systems, buses, and taxis in Mainland China accept either WeChat Pay, Alipay, or Cloud QuickPass for payment.

+In 2012, the Czech branch of Raiffeisen Bank International developed the Short Payment Descriptor format for exchanging payment information via QR codes.
+The format was soon adopted by other Czech banks as well as the Czech Banking Association as the national standard for QR code payments.
+SPD can technically be used with any bank using IBAN account numbers, although in practice it is only used within Czechia.

+In 2014, Chinese technology company Tencent introduced a new feature on its messaging app WeChat to allow its users to make payments.
+This was introduced via in-app online wallet and a QR Code payment system resulting in major uptake in QR code payment services in China.

 In 2017, the National Payments Corporation of India (NPCI) launched BharatQR as a single, interoperable QR code that could be used for making payments to and from bank accounts using UPI and wallets.
 It works alongside QR codes from wallet providers as well as card providers such as Visa's mVisa and Mastercard's Masterpass.

 In 2020, PayPal announced the ability to pay with QR codes in its mobile app.